nodiscc/xsrv/README.md

 TODO ASCIINEMA
 ```

 ### Changing configuration

-Edit the playbook (list of roles), host vars files (configuration variables), or inventory using the commands below.
+At any point in the future, to edit your configuration:
+ - enable more roles with `xsrv edit-playbook`

-Run `xsrv show-defaults` to list all available configuration variables, or see [roles](#roles) documentation.
+ - show all available configuration variables, and their default value with `xsrv show-defaults`
-To change a configuration variable from its default value, simply copy it from the defaults, to your host_vars file, and edit its value there.
+ - edit configuration variables with `xsrv edit-host` (copy/paste any variable from defaults and edit is value)
+ - edit secret/encrypted configuration variables with `xsrv edit-vault`

+All commands support and additional playbook/host name parameter if you have multiple playbook/hosts.
+See below for advanced ussage.

-**After any changes to the playbook, inventory or configuration variables**, re-apply the playbook:
+**After any changes to the playbook, inventory or configuration variables**, apply your changes:

 ```bash
 xsrv deploy
 ```

-## Command-line usage
+### Command-line usage

 Full list of commands: